ChrisCummins/msc-thesis/docs/ReadingLog.md

    II video: Expediting the next generation of video systems research,” in Electronic Imaging 2005, 2005, vol. 33, no. 4, pp. 301–318.
+1. M. Dixon, “A Pattern Oriented Approach for Designing Scalable Analytics Applications (Invited Talk),” in 20th ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming, 2015, pp. 4–8.
+1. M. Carpen-amarie, P. Marlier, P. Felber, and G. Thomas, “A Performance Study of Java Garbage Collectors on Multicore Architectures Categories and Subject Descriptors,” in 20th ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming, 2015, no. 1.
+1. I. Saeed, “A Portable Benchmark Suite for Highly Parallel Data Intensive Query Processing,” in 20th ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming, 2015, pp. 31–38.
+1. C. Radoi and S. Herhut, “Are Web Applications Ready for Parallelism?,” in 20th ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming, 2015, pp. 289–290.
+1. J. Alan, “Debugging Parallel Programs,” in 20th ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming, 2015, pp. 68–75.

 # 5-12 min